Quantum games and synchronicity: Games on quantum graphs

 \begin{proof} We evaluate both sides of the synchronicity equation.
 Let $\lambda := \lambda_{G\to H}$.
 By irreflexivity of $G$, \ctikzfig{pf\_irref\_sharing\_zero} We have \ctikzfig{pf\_graph\_hom\_sync\_1} and we also have \ctikzfig{pf\_graph\_hom\_sync\_2} so $\lambda$ is synchronous. \end{proof}

 One would hope that the quantum graph homomorphism game is connected to some notion of homomorphisms between quantum graphs, as is the case for classical graphs.

 In the case of classical graphs, the graph homomorphism game was defined first, and then used to define quantum homomorphisms in \cite{MR16}.
-Quantum homomorphisms between classical graphs are given by perfect strategies for the graph homomorphism game.
+Quantum homomorphisms between classical graphs are defined for the first time as perfect strategies for the graph homomorphism game.

-We don't need to take an analogous approach here, as there are already notions in the literature of a quantum homomorphism between quantum graphs, but there is no associated game.
+We don't need to take an analogous approach here, as there are already notions in the literature of a quantum homomorphism between quantum graphs.
 We restate here the quantum homomorphism definition of \cite{MRV}.

 \begin{defn}[Quantum homomorphism of quantum graphs, \cite{MRV}] Given quantum graphs $G:X\to X, H:A\to A$, a quantum function $E:X\to_\cl K A$ is said to be a \emph{quantum homomorphism} from $G$ to $H$ if \ctikzfig{quantum\_graph\_hom} \end{defn}